reggiebernardo/reggiebernardo.github.io/index.md

 > "Pick a flower on Earth and you move the farthest star." - PD

-Hi.
-I'm Reggie.
-Cosmologist.

-Here is a reflection of my scientific journey and stuff I picked up along the way that I want to share.
-So please view my [research](./research.html) at your convenience and use any material ([notebooks](https://github.com/reggiebernardo/notebooks), readings, whatsoever) you find in my website however you want.
-Enjoy, and don't hesitate to [email](mailto:reginaldchristianbernardo@gmail.com) me anytime!
+Welcome to my corner of the internet!
+My name is Reggie, and as a theoretical cosmologist, I spend my days exploring the deepest secrets of the universe.
+On this website, I'll be sharing my discoveries with you, as well as my thoughts on the latest developments in the field.

+Throughout my scientific journey, I've accumulated a wealth of knowledge, and I'm excited to share my findings with you.
+On this website, you'll find my [research](./research.html), [notes](https://github.com/reggiebernardo/notebooks), and readings, which I hope will inspire and educate you.

+Feel free to explore the material at your leisure and use it in any way that benefits your own pursuits.
+And if you have any questions or comments, don't hesitate to [reach out to me](mailto:reginaldchristianbernardo@gmail.com).
+I'm always eager to engage with fellow explorers of the cosmos.

 <center>Me as meme (concepted with VMG)</center>
 <center><img src="./assets/img/measmeme.jpg"  width="75%"></center>